issamemari/A-Query-Engine-for-Web-Service-Compositions/README.md

 ### A Working Example

-The result of the query mentioned earlier in (2.2) at the time of execution is the following XML file:
+The result of the query mentioned earlier at the time of execution is the following XML file:

 `<?xml version="1.0" encoding="UTF-8"?>`
 `<RESULT>`